DTUWindEnergy/OptiWindNet/docs/index.md

 OptiWindNet is an electrical network design tool for offshore wind farms developed at the Technical University of Denmark -- DTU.
 The package offers a framework to obtain optimal or near-optimal cable routes for a given turbine layout within the cable-laying boundaries.
 It provides high-level access to heuristic, meta-heuristic and mathematical optimization approaches to the problem.

 The tool is distributed as an open-source Python package that is suitable for use within an interactive Python session (e.g. Jupyter notebook).
-Alternatively, OptiWindNet's high-level API can be invoked directly from another application.
+Alternatively, OptiWindNet's API can be invoked directly from another application.

 ## What can OptiWindNet do?